zaydaka/Traffic-Sign-Classification/writeup_zaydak.md

 ![alt text][image2]
 ![alt text][image3]

 The following figure shows the distributions of the classes for both the training and validation data sets.
 It is interesting to note that the distributions are nearly identical between the two.
 This is by design and shows that the validation set is a good representation of the training data set.
 That being said, classes within these subsets are not equally represented.
-For example, class 43 representing X, has around 250 examples where classes have close to 2000.
+For example, class 42 representing 'End fo no passing' signs, has around 250 examples where classes have close to 2000.

 ![alt text][image4]
 ![alt text][image5]